FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Elevation Correction Tool.rst

 1. Import an elevation raster.

-2. Copy a set of grid elements to the Elevation Polygon Layer.
+2. Copy a group of grid elements to the Elevation Polygon Layer.

 .. image:: ../../img/Elevation-Correction-from-Polygons/Elevat018.png